waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

                          position.coords.longitude);
     }

-Now, we request both permissions and wait until the promises resolve.
-The values the promises resolve to are passed in as an array to the ``displayPosition`` function.
-We only care about the return value of the ``getUserPosition`` call, so we index into the results array and display the position.
+Now, we make both requests and wait until both promises resolve.
+The values the promises resolve to are passed in an array to the ``displayPosition`` function.
+We only care about the return value of the ``getUserPosition`` call, so we index into the results array and retrieve the position.

 The Future
 ==========